 Compressed refers to a treatment that uses pressure to harden the stone and Fracture Sealed refers to a stone that is treated with a fracture sealer product (epoxy) which hardens the matrix in it.
 Value wise, compressed, fracture sealed stone is worth more than block but less than stabilized.
 And stabilized is worth less than natural.
 (By the way, block turquoise is turquoise that has been pulverized and then reconstituted, so is a manufactured product, USUALLY using turquoise.)

-So from highest to lowest value, it would go something like this: high grade natural, stabilized, compressed/fracture sealed, block.
+So from highest to lowest value, turquoise goes something like this: high grade natural, stabilized, compressed/fracture sealed, block.

 So this buckle is not natural untouched turquoise, it is not a block (or manufactured) turquoise product but it some type of treated turquoise in between those two extremes.